Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions: Introduction

 \textbf{Related Works.} We note that a key differentiating aspect relative to extremum seeking methods (see, e.g.,~\cite{krstic2000stability,ariyur2003real,teel2001solving} and many others), the Q-learning of~\cite{devraj2017zap}, and methods based on concurrent learning~\cite{chowdhary2010concurrent, chowdhary2013concurrent,poveda2021data} is that we consider a setting where only sporadic functional evaluations are available (i.e., we do not have continuous access to functional evaluations).
 Regarding the problem of regulating LTI systems towards solutions of optimization problems, existing approaches leveraged gradient flows in~\cite{menta2018stability,bianchin2020online}, proximal-methods in~\cite{MC-ED-AB:20}, saddle-flows in~\cite{brunner2012feedback}, prediction-correction methods in~\cite{zheng2019implicit}, and the hybrid accelerated methods proposed in~\cite{bianchin2020online}.
 Plants with (smooth) nonlinear dynamics were considered in~\cite{brunner2012feedback,hauswirth2020timescale}, and switched LTI systems in~\cite{bianchin2021time}.
 A joint stabilization and regulation problem was considered in~\cite{lawrence2018linear,lawrence2018optimal}.
 See also the recent survey by~\cite{hauswirth2021optimization}.
 In all these works, the cost function is assumed to be known; here, we tackle the problem of jointly learning the cost and performing the regulation task.

 Our setup is aligned with~\cite{simonetto2021personalized, ospina2020personalized}, where Gaussian Processes are utilized to learn cost functions based on infrequent functional evaluations, and \cite{notarnicola2021distributed}, where the cost is estimated via recursive least squares method.
 However, these works focus on discrete-time algorithms and, more importantly, have no dynamical system implemented in closed-loop with the algorithms.

-We also acknowledge works that looked at controllers that are learned using neural networks; see, e.g.,~\cite{karg2020stability,HY-PS-MA:21,Marchi2022}, and the work on reinforcement learning in~\cite{MJ-JL:20}.
-Here, we utilize learning methods to estimate the cost, and we use a gradient-flow controller based on the estimated cost.

-We conclude by noting that the input-to-state stability (ISS) of perturbed gradient flows is studied in~\cite{sontag2021remarks}.
-Here, we consider the interconnection between a perturbed gradient-flow controller and an LTI system with time-varying disturbances, and provide ISS results for this setup.
+Few recent works considered controllers that are learned using neural networks; see, e.g.,~\cite{karg2020stability,HY-PS-MA:21,Marchi2022}, and the work on reinforcement learning in~\cite{MJ-JL:20}.
+With respect to this literature, we utilize learning methods to estimate the cost, and we use a gradient-flow controller based on the estimated cost.
+Finally, similarly to~\cite{sontag2021remarks}, we study the input-to-state stability (ISS) property of perturbed gradient flows.
+Differently from~\cite{sontag2021remarks}, in this work we consider the interconnection between a perturbed gradient-flow and an LTI system.